clearlinux/clear-linux-documentation/source/clear-linux/tutorials/greengrass.rst

 Local Resources
 ---------------
 #.
-Select this to `add local resources and access privileges`_.
+Select `this link to add local resources and access privileges`_.

    Following are the local resources needed for the CPU:

    .. list-table:: **Local Resources**
       :widths: 20, 20, 20, 20
       :header-rows: 1

       * - Name
         - Resource type
         - Local path
         - Access

       * - ModelDir
         - Volume
         - <MODEL_DIR> to be specified by user
         - Read-Only

       * - Webcam
         - Device
         - /dev/video0
         - Read-Only

       * - DataDir
         - Volume
         - <DATA_DIR> to be specified by user.
 Holds both input and output data.
         - Read and Write

 Deploy
 ------